 Shogun 2 learns from the mistakes of its predecessors, and builds on their richest assets.
-Factions, with their shared cultural and technological capabilities, are comparable and balanced, but distinct in their operation and play; the AI has learnt new combat techniques.
+Factions, with their shared cultural and technological capabilities, are comparable and balanced, but distinct in their operation and play, while the AI has learnt new combat techniques.

 Alongside the gorgeous geography of Japan’s natural landscapes, and the (albeit inflated) grandiosity of its movie-esque battles, Shogun 2 goes some way of combining a sense of mythology into its historical setting, without delving into the realm of fantasy.

 But this narrower focus sacrifices none of the series’ scale, only lending the game a tangible focus that’s more easily graspable and tailored for moment-to-moment payoff.
 Regardless of whether your a veteran of the series, or this is your very first Total War, you can’t go wrong with Shogun 2.

 It’s amazing that it took until 2019 for Creative Assembly to explore the Three Kingdoms period of China.
 Family drama, scheming warlords, vibrant vistas of natural landscape, and, of course, vast territory to lay claim to and conquer: the era is ripe for the Total War treatment.
 Even better, it’s been served a fantastic offering that stands firmly at the head of the pack.

 The influence of Wahammer: Total War’s success isn’t hard to spot.
 Battles are more streamlined, flashier, and simpler to operate, and the emphasis on a narrative path directing your campaign builds on the style of Warhammer 2’s Vortex storyline.

 The Guanxi and Wu Xing systems further entrench the importance of interpersonal relationships, while going some way to reflect the social philosophy of traditional Chinese culture, and the diplomacy system is the most robust of any Total War title, acting as an essential mechanic rather than a tacked-on addition.

-Withstanding lack of unit variety, both within and between factions, Three Kingdoms also boasts huge replayability.
+Withstanding lack of unit variety, both within and between factions, Total War: Three Kingdoms also boasts huge replayability.
 Its sprawling, but dense, map, can be tackled from numerous directions, and the enhanced diplomatic and economic systems don’t merely add extra layers of burdensome decision making, but open up new possibilities of conquest.
 Leverage them to expand your empire with more nuance than ever before.
 Each time you enter Three Kingdoms, you’ll be served a different challenge.

-If Total War: Warhammer was the series’ tectonic shift that sparked Creative Assembly’s foray into a more creative direction, Warhammer 2 represents the culmination of that upheaval into an outlandish beauty of a strategy game.
+If Total War: Warhammer was the series’ tectonic shift that sparked Creative Assembly’s foray into a more creative direction, Total War: Warhammer 2 represents the culmination of that upheaval into an outlandish beauty of a strategy game.
 The fantasy title surpasses the original in almost every way: the stakes are bigger, the factions are more divergent, and the narrative focus takes a bigger role.

-Swapping out the endearing, but tired, Greenskins, Dwarfs, Empire and other factions of the first game, for the more eccentric Lizardmen, Skaven, Dark Elves, and Tomb Kings, Warhammer 2 is confident and comfortable with its lore to the point of broaching silliness, but never at the expense of mechanical depth or strategic insight.
+Swapping out the endearing, but tired, Greenskins, Dwarfs, Empire and other Warhammer The Old World factions of the first game, for the more eccentric Lizardmen, Skaven, Dark Elves, and Tomb Kings, Warhammer 2 is confident and comfortable with its lore to the point of broaching silliness, but never at the expense of mechanical depth or strategic insight.

 Plus, if you’re desperate to field the Vampire Counts or play any of the first game’s factions, the free Mortal Empires expansion unlocks all playable factions of the subseries, and combines the maps of both games in a humongous sprawl.
-If only Warhammer videogame adaptations could be of this quality all the time.
+If only Warhammer game adaptations could be of this quality all the time.

 Medieval 2: Total War